Hieronymbus/Quit-Quit/info.md

 <User-Stories & Acceptance-Criteria>

 1. As a user,
-    I want to be able to register and log in with email or username + password so that i have access to my personalzed app functionality.
+    I want to be able to register and log in with email or username + password so that i have access to my personalzed dashboard.

     AC:
        - Landing page must have a login form for username/email + password.